binarymax/max.io/contents/articles/porting-numpy-to-torch/index.md

 sys  0m0.112s
 ```

-And there we have it, apply works the fastest because it doesnt need any matrix maths - it brute forces it with a loop.
-It wasnt all for naught through, we learned an important lesson that will be very helpful in the future.
+And there we have it, apply works the fastest because it doesn't need any matrix maths - it brute forces it with a loop.
+It wasn't all for naught through, we learned an important lesson that will be very helpful in the future.
 We also learned that we also lose a little less time than I expected when sizing the 'C' tensor at runtime.
 So when possible it is best to use a fixed tensor for matrix operations, but you won't be penalized much when you do need a generic solution.
 For reference, lets see how numpy performs with the no-nonsense calculation:

 ####Numpy sigmoid with coercion
 ```